yhyakuna/katacoda-scenarios/vault-tokens/step1.md

 When the interaction between Vault and its client takes only a few seconds, there is no need to keep the token alive for longer than necessary.
 If you don't explicitly specify, token's default TTL is 32 days.
 Let's create a token which is only valid for 30 seconds.

-First, let's see the help message on token creation:
+First, let's see the help message on token creation.

+> Enter the following command into the terminal, or click on the command to automatically copy it into the terminal and execute it.

 ```
 vault token create -h